-It’s kind of fitting that the signing of the Sykes-Picot agreement happened right around the same time on the calendar when the Turkish War of Independence began three years later, because the war was mostly about undoing whatever plans the World War I victor Europeans had for the Turks.
-The October 1918 Armistice of Mudros, otherwise known as the Ottoman Empire’s WW I surrender to the allies, made no specific mention of partitioning the empire or seizing its territory, but of course we know from arrangements like Sykes-Picot (signed back in 1916) that France and Britain had been preparing to do just that.
+There’s a kind of symmetry in the fact that the Turkish War of Independence began around three years to the date after Britain and France signed the Sykes-Picot agreement on how to divide up the Arab world.
+Sykes-Picot, for better or worse, has become the symbol for all of the plans the Allies had for the Ottoman Empire once World War I ended, and this war was mostly about undoing those plans.
+The October 1918 Armistice of Mudros, otherwise known as the Ottoman Empire’s surrender, made no specific mention of partitioning the empire or seizing its territory, but of course we know that the Allies had been preparing to do just that.

 This is just a placeholder.
 If you’d like to read the rest please check out my new home, Foreign Exchanges!